atreyee80/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools? (done / screenshot pending)

 Due to the exclusion of the 9 grade students from the data analysis, the % passed for Maths, English and Overall increased from 66.9% to 93.1% , 69.6% to 97%, 65% to 90% respectively.
 Due to the marked improvement in passing %, the relative performance of THS has improved by quite a few notches.
-When the schools were ranked, THS shot up from 8th position to second position as depicted in the chart below
+When the schools were ranked, THS shot up from 8th position to second position as depicted in the chart below.
+However, the scores for either Maths or English have not changed

 **PUT SCREENSHOT of top 5 schools after grade 9 was exluded to show THS is in second position**